Improve your marketing strategy with an insightful book

 Kane shares his own experience on the subject and explains how certain social media strategies worked for him.
 He knows what he’s doing and is well qualified to talk about the most effective social media strategies.

-If you want to separate yourself from the noise on social media, this book is one of the best ways to start.
+If you want to separate yourself from the noise on social media, this is one of the best marketing books to do so.

 Brand Identity Essentials, Revised and Expanded: 100 Principles for Building Brands – Kevin Budelmann, Yang Kim